-Pinergy, the smart energy company, has today announced that it is providing 100 per cent of its electricity from renewable energy sources including wind, solar and hydro power and will continue to do so.
+Pinergy, the smart energy company, has today announced that it is providing 100 per cent of its electricity from renewable energy solutions including wind, solar and hydropower and will continue to do so.
 This development positions Pinergy as Ireland’s first and only specialist smart energy provider to now fully supply all of its electricity to its customers from renewable sources.

 The announcement was made at the first in a series of ‘Sustainable Dublin 2050’ events hosted by Dublin Chamber and co-sponsored by Pinergy, at which the Minister for Communications, Climate Action & Environment, Richard Bruton was the keynote speaker.

 Speaking at the event, Minister Bruton said: “Decarbonising our electricity supply is a crucial part of reducing our overall emissions.
 We are stepping up our ambition on renewable energy – by 2030, I have committed to 70% of our electricity being generated from renewable sources.
 This will mean we get a much bigger climate impact by switching to electric vehicles and renewable heat systems, such as heat pumps.
 In that context, I very much welcome this latest move by Pinergy which illustrates the ambitious steps and type of leadership role that is required to meet our goals.”

 This latest move by Pinergy marks another important step in helping to reduce Ireland’s carbon footprint and will contribute significantly in supporting Pinergy’s business and residential customers wanting to play their role in creating a sustainable energy future.